 I can’t believe it has been almost a year since I wrote my first “The Thanksgivings of a Search Marketer” post but no doubt – here we are.
 Therefore in traditional fashion, seeing that those of us in the United States will celebrate the Thanksgiving holiday this coming Thursday, I thought I’d once again reflect on what I am thankful for as a search marketer.
 Of course first and foremost I am thankful for my wonderful wife, Irma, my family, my faith and the many blessings that have been bestowed upon me this year.
 However, seeing that this is a search marketing blog, I thought it would be fun to put together a list of things I am thankful for related to that world.

-Li Evans has a great post over at Search Engine Gurus where she explains how to not only optimize press releases for search engines, but people as well.
-Press release submitted online are a good way draw attention to your products and services.
+Press releases submitted online are a good way draw attention to your products and services.
 They also provide opportunities to increase the amount of inbound links that are pointing to your site.
-However, as Li explains, “understanding who will find this information intriguing enough to call you to investigate a little more and create a story out of your information is the key to creating successful press releases.”
+However, as the post explains, “understanding who will find this information intriguing enough to call you to investigate a little more and create a story out of your information is the key to creating successful press releases.”